Dick Simon

-Richard Raymond Simon (born September 21, 1933) is retired American auto racing driver and racing team owner.
+Richard Raymond Simon (born September 21, 1933) is an American former auto racing driver and racing team owner.
 Simon drove Indy cars in USAC and CART, and made 17 starts at the Indianapolis 500.
 At the 1988 Indianapolis 500, Simon set a record as the oldest driver in Indy 500 history (54 years, 251 days), a record that was later broken by A. J. Foyt.

 Simon was a longtime car owner, founding Dick Simon Racing, helping to begin the Indy car careers of Stéphan Grégoire, Arie Luyendyk, Raul Boesel, Lyn St. James, and many others.
 Simon had a notable record at the Indy 500.
 Of the many rookies he entered at Indy over the years, not a single one failed to qualify for the race.
 Simon never won a race as a driver or as an owner.
-His best finish as a driver was 3rd at Ontario, and as an owner he had six second place finishes.
+His best finish as a driver was 3rd at Ontario, and as an owner he had six second-place finishes.
 Simon had a best finish at the Indianapolis 500 of 6th in 1987 (as a driver), and 4th in 1993 as an owner with Boesel.

 Simon sold his race team to Andy Evans who formed Team Scandia in 1997.
 He returned to Indy car racing in the late 1990s and entered cars in 2000 and 2001.

-Driving career

-Simon was born in Sandy, Utah, and made his first driving appearance at Pacific Raceways in October 1969, but he failed to qualify.
-Simon was an adventurist and enthusiast.
-He was an experienced skier, scuba diver, registered pilot, sky diver, and parachutist.
-He was a national champion parachute jumper, and made over 1,600 jumps during the 1960s.
-In 1970, he left a desk job at an insurance company to pursue a career in auto racing.
+Early life

+Simon was born in Seattle, Washington.
+His mother developed multiple sclerosis, and died at a relatively young age, while Simon's father later left the family.
+This forced Simon to take over the upbringing of his younger siblings.

+After completing his primary education in Seattle, Simon received a skiing scholarship that enabled him to attend the University of Utah.
+During his collegiate career he was highly decorated, twice winning the Intermountain Ski Jumping championship, and for three consecutive years winning the Landes Memorial Ski Jump, held in Alta, Utah.

+Simon began his racing career in 1962, racing super modifieds.
+Between 1962 and 1967, he won more than 30 races in the western United States, and in 1965 won the South Lake Valley Racing Association championship.